Ultrahydrophobicity: Potential applications

 Active recent research on superhydrophobic materials might eventually lead to industrial applications.
 Some attempts at fabricating a superhydrophobic surface include mimicking a lotus leaf surface, namely the two-tiered characteristic.
 This requires micro-scale surfaces with typically nanoscale features on top of them.
 For example, a simple routine of coating cotton fabric with silica or titania particles by sol-gel technique has been reported, which protects the fabric from UV light and makes it superhydrophobic.
 Similarly, silica nanoparticles can be deposited on top of already hydrophobic carbon fabric.
 The carbon fabric by itself is identified as inherently hydrophobic, but not distinguished as superhydrophobic since its contact angle is not higher than 150°.
 With the adhesion of silica nanoparticles, contact angles as high as 162° are achieved.
 Using silica nano-particles is also of interest to develop transparent hydrophobic materials for car windshields and self-cleaning windows.
 By coating an already transparent surface with nano-silica with about 1 wt%, droplet contact angles can be raised up to 168° with a 12° sliding angle.

 An efficient routine has been reported for making linear low-density polyethylene superhydrophobic and thus self-cleaning; 99% of dirt deposited on such a surface is easily washed away.
 Patterned superhydrophobic surfaces also have the promises for the lab-on-a-chip, microfluidic devices and can drastically improve the surface based bioanalysis.

 In the textile industry, superhydrophobicity refers to static roll-off angles of water of 20° or less.
 An example of superhydrophobic effect in live application is the team Alinghi in America's Cup using specially treated sailing jackets.
 The treatment is built up by micrometre size particles in combination with traditional fluorine chemistry.

-There has been a recent development of super hydrophobic paper which has unique properties for its application in paper based electronics and medical industry.
-The paper is synthesized in an organic free medium which makes it environment friendly.
-The paper has antimicrobial properties as it does not hold moisture so it makes it perfect for surgical applications.
-This paper can be a huge breakthrough for the paper based electronics industry.
+There has been a recent development of superhydrophobic paper which has unique properties for its application in paper-based electronics and medical industry.
+The paper is synthesized in an organic free medium which makes it environmentally friendly.
+The paper has antimicrobial properties as it does not hold moisture so it makes it useful in surgical applications.
+This paper could potentially be a breakthrough for the paper-based electronics industry.
 The resistance to aqueous and organic solvents makes it an ideal choice in developing electronic sensors and chips.
 Skin based analyte detection is now possible without damaging and continuous replacing of the electrodes as this paper will be immune to sweat.
-With its endless applications this field of material science is sure to be more explored.